-The client was charged with assault office in execution of duty and resist officer in execution of duty in circumstances where the client was found highly intoxicated and had been assaulted herself by an unknown person.
+The client was charged with assaulting police and resisting arrest in circumstances where the client was found highly intoxicated and had been assaulted herself by an unknown person.
 Police were called and approached our client who told the Police that she didn’t want their help.

 The client walked away from the Police officers however they went after her and grabbed her by the arm on the basis that they believed she may need medical attention due to her injuries.
 The client told Police she wanted to go home and again commenced to walk away.
 She then returned towards the Police and angrily yelled at them.
 The Police believed there was going to be a physical altercation and the client was check drilled and pushed causing her to stumble backwards.
 The client grabbed hold of the one officer’s arms.
 The client was then forced to the ground.
 She was capsicum sprayed and then handcuffed.

 The client had been involved in a similar incident in 2005 and had been diagnosed with post-traumatic stress disorder due to that incident.
 The client was also a binge alcoholic and had arranged for in-house treatment.
 The client was also diagnosed with major depression for which she had previously received hospitalisation.

 Potential Penalties: Maximum penalties for the two charges included 5 years imprisonment although as they were being dealt with in the Local Court they both carried maximum penalties of two years imprisonment and/or a maximum fine of $5,500.